cchulo-archive/cchulo.codes/README.md

 4. Open a terminal in `StrapiCMS` context and run `npm run develop`, leave it running

-5. navigate to https://localhost:44301 to visit the page
+5. navigate to https://localhost:5001 to visit the page
+   1. If certificate is invalid, run `dotnet dev-certs https --trust`, or you can ignore the warning and proceed, a dev certificate is required for debugging service worker mostly

 6. To create blog posts/tags and fill out other content, go to strapi admin panel: http://localhost:1337/admin, you will need to create an account, this account will only be local to your computer